mieweb/docs/content/functions/portal-management/patient-portal-first-time-setup-and-configuration.md

 * <strong>Logo Alternate Text</strong>: Alternative text is used for accessibility purposes.
 The alternative text should contain the same text that is used in the logo.
 If no text is used within the logo, the alternative text should be the organization name represented by the logo.
 * <strong>Replacement Text for Enterprise Health</strong>: The text provided will replace, or substitute, the <em>Enterprise Health</em> label.
-* <strong>Checkin Kiosk Verbiage</strong>: Use this field to update the description displayed on the Check-in Kiosk.
+* <strong>Checkin Kiosk Verbiage</strong>: Use this field to update the description displayed on the Check-in Kiosk if a unique no-login checkin kiosk URL is being utilized for workflows.
 * <strong>Redirect on Logout</strong>: Provide the website users should be redirected to when logged out of the portal.
 * <strong>Preferred Partition</strong>: Use the drop-down to determine which partition will be used to populate the appropriate record numbers, displayed next to a patient name (e.g., Hart, William (MR-1234))